Kaiārahi i te Reo and Therapists' Collective Agreement

 6.1.1 The Holidays Act 2003(external link) shall apply except where otherwise provided.

-- The following days shall be observed as public holidays and paid in accordance with the provisions set out below:
+- The days set out in s 44(1) of the Act shall be observed as public holidays and paid in accordance with the provisions set out below:

 - Christmas Day